Eric Niquette UI, UX, Accessibility

 Advanced tab

 Critical to screen readers, the document's language is set in the Advanced tab.
-Ensure this field is populated either with the preset languages or by using the IANA language subtag such as en-CA or fr-CA.
+Ensure this field is populated either with the preset languages or by using the IANA language tag such as en-CA or fr-CA.

 Bookmarks